TheMrityunjayPathak/RetailStoreSalesDashboard/README.md

 ## Problem Statement

-To design a Retail Store Sales Dashboard that provides a clear and concise overview of the Store's Sales performance enabling the owner to gain actionable insights.
+To create a dashboard that provides a clear overview of sales performance enabling the owner to gain actionable insights.

 ## Sections in the Report